 Comparison to Alternatives

-Displaceable: Carbonate is more displaceable than citrate and tannic acid stabilized particles; closest to “bare” surface of all of our particles
+Displaceable: Carbonate is more displaceable than citrate and tannic acid stabilized particles; closest to “bare” surface of all our particles

 - Negatively charged